Individual Volunteer Opportunities

 Mobile Adoptions Team

-Humane Education/Community Outreach
+Humane Education and Community Outreach

-Speak to children at schools about pet care and preventing pet abuse.
+Do you enjoy public speaking and working with children?
+This opportunity allows you to speak to children at schools about pet care and preventing pet abuse.
 Go to festivals, fundraisers, and other events to discuss animal welfare issues.
 Dates, locations and times vary.

-Assist shelter and administrative staff with mail outs, phone calls, making adoption bags, data entry, and more.
+Do you enjoy doing administrative work?
+You can assist shelter and administrative staff with mail outs, phone calls, making adoption bags, data entry, and more.

 Are you outgoing and feel comfortable asking for donations?
 Help us solicit donations and sponsorships from the business community.
 You can also take HHS literature and event flyers to businesses in your community.

 Help us during Special Events